kenny-zheng/tools/README.md

 ### copy_source_code.bat

-This batch file accepts a folder number input from the user and creates a folder named `SourceCode` in the current directory.
+This batch file accepts a folder name input from the user and creates a folder named `SourceCode` in the current directory.
 It copies the contents of the selected folder into the `SourceCode` folder and deletes any `bin` and `obj` folders that may exist.

 #### 使用方法 (Usage)